 With this feature in hand, each subscriber requiring guaranteed delivery (S2, S3 and S4) will define its own queues (Queue2, Queue3 and Queue4) and add corresponding topics as subscriptions on queues.
 Messages for these subscribers (S2, S3 and S4) are now safe stored even though they are published on topic destination.

-Since JMS Durable subscribers do offer Queue like message reliability to topic subscribers, using that would be another option.
-If the consumer is interested in only a single topic (e.g S2 and S4 in the example above), they can create a Durable Subscriptions to topics.
-This is offered in Solace as well with Durable topic endpoint (DTE).
-A detailed discussion of the differences is beyond the scope of this blog.
-But it’s important to recognize that DTEs differ from Queues in features and behavior.
-For E.g:
+Since JMS durable subscribers do offer queue like message reliability to topic subscribers, using that would be another option.
+If the consumer is interested in only a single topic (e.g S2 and S4 in the example above), they can create a durable subscriptions to topics.
+This is offered in Solace as well with durable topic endpoint (DTE).
+My colleague discusses the differences between durable and non-durable endpoints is covered in her blog post Understanding Solace Endpoints: Durable vs. Non-Durable.
+But it’s important to recognize that DTEs differ from queues in features and behavior.
+For example:

 This elegant solution makes the overall application design less complex and cleaner.
 The burden of managing the subscriptions and persistence requirements shifts to the consumer and the middleware domain.
 Publishers remain unaware of how the topics are subscribed to and consumed.
 For e.g., if Subscriber S3 decides not to receive Topic2, that subscription can be removed from Queue3 with no impact to publishers.
 Similarly, if a new consumer is to be added in future or additional topic needs to be added to existing queues, this can be done with no impact to the publisher.